|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 In external appearance a FNR appears to be a steel tank with outside dimensions 18 m high X 24 m diameter.
 The tank walls consist of three layers of steel separated by 2 X 1 m thick layers of fire brick, so the tank inside dimensions are 16 m high X 20 m in diameter.
 Inside this tank is liquid sodium 15 m deep.

-Immersed in the liquid sodium are the fuel tubes and intermediate heat exchange tubes that form the FNR.
+Immersed in the liquid sodium are the fuel tubes (shown in red, pink and orange) and intermediate heat exchange tubes (shown in green) that supply and remove heat from the primary sodium pool.

-The assembly of fuel bundles has a pancake shaped core region 0.45 m to 0.90 m thick X 10 m diameter that is surrounded above, below and around its perimeter by a blanket region ~ 1.3 m thick and a fuel bundle cooling region ~ 0.4 m thick.
+The assembly of fuel bundles has a pancake shaped core region (shown in red) 0.45 m to 0.90 m thick X 10 m diameter that is surrounded above, below and around its perimeter by a blanket region ~ 1.3 m to 1.8 m thick and a fuel bundle cooling region 0.66 m thick.

-The blanket region and cooling region are further surrounded by a 3 m thick layer of liquid sodium which absorbs any neutrons that escape from the blanket and cooling regions.
+The blanket region and cooling region are further surrounded by a ~ 3 m thick guard band of liquid sodium which absorbs any neutrons that escape from the blanket and cooling regions, and provides space for damped fuel assembly motion during a severe earthquake.

 The mobile fuel bundles insert into the matrix of fixed fuel bundle from the bottom.
 The insertion distance of each mobile fuel bundle is set by a dedicated liquid sodium hydraulic piston actuator.
 The mobile fuel bundle's indicator tube projects above the primary liquid sodium surface to indicate the actual vertical position of the mobile fuel bundle.
 This vertical position is constantly monitored using an overhead device similar to a laser measuring tape.

-The reactor core region is surrounded above, below and on its outer perimeter by a 1.3 m to 1.8 m thick blanket region formed from several rings of vertical passive fuel bundles.
+The reactor core region is surrounded above, below and on its outer perimeter by a 1.3 m to 1.8 m thick blanket region.
+The top and bottom blanket regions are realized with blanket fuel rods above and below the core fuel rods in the active fuel tubes.
+The perimeter blanket regions are formed from four rings of passive fuel bundles.

 There are two outer perimeter rings of used fuel bundles where natural decay of fission products occurs over a six year period before the fuel bundles are removed from the primary liquid sodium.